misiektoja/instagram_monitor/docs/setup-and-first-run.md

-# Quick Start
+# Setup & First Run

 <a id="new-here-run-the-setup-wizard"></a>
-## New here?
-Run the setup wizard
+## Run the setup wizard

-Quick Start configures an existing installation.
-If you opened this page first, choose [PyPI](installation.md#install-from-pypi), the [manual Python script](installation.md#manual-python-based-installation), the [Docker image](installation.md#install-from-docker-hub) or [Docker Compose](installation.md#docker-compose).
-Complete that method's prerequisites and return here.
+This page assumes Instagram Monitor is already installed (see [Installation](installation.md)).
+It walks through the interactive setup wizard then your first monitoring run.
+If you opened this page first, choose [PyPI](installation.md#install-from-pypi), the [manual Python script](installation.md#manual-python-based-installation), the [Docker image](installation.md#install-from-docker-hub) or [Docker Compose](installation.md#docker-compose), finish that method's steps then return here.

 Then use the interactive setup wizard.
 It asks which Instagram accounts to monitor, whether to use a saved login, which interface to start and which alerts to enable.
 You can review and change your answers before saving.
 Regular settings go in `instagram_monitor.conf`.
 Private values such as passwords and webhook URLs go in `.env`.